mezo-org/musd/docs/README.md

 `addCollWithSignature(address _upperHint, address _lowerHint, address _borrower, bytes memory _signature, uint256 _deadline)`: payable function that adds the received collateral to the signer's active Trove.

 `closeTroveWithSignature(address _borrower, bytes memory _signature, uint256 _deadline)`: allows a signer to repay all debt, withdraw all their collateral, and close their Trove.
-Requires the caller have an mUSD balance sufficient to repay the signer's Trove's debt, excluding gas compensation - i.e. `(debt - MUSD_GAS_COMPENSATION)` mUSD.
+Requires the caller have an MUSD balance sufficient to repay the signer's Trove's debt, excluding gas compensation - i.e. `(debt - MUSD_GAS_COMPENSATION)` MUSD.

 `adjustTroveWithSignature(uint256 _collWithdrawal, uint256 _debtChange, bool _isDebtIncrease,address _upperHint, address _lowerHint, address _borrower, bytes memory _signature, uint256 _deadline)`: enables a caller to simultaneously change a signer's collateral and debt, subject to all the restrictions that apply to individual increases/decreases of each quantity with the following particularity: if the adjustment reduces the collateralization ratio of the Trove, the function only executes if the resulting total collateralization ratio is above 150%.